 Is HBO Now Down?

-The Game of Thrones Season 7 premiere temporarily brought down HBO’s website and we could see similar problems when the rest of the episodes are released.
+The Game of Thrones Season 7 premiere temporarily brought down HBO’s website and we could see similar problems occur when Westworld season two debuts over the weekend.

 If the HBO Now website starts crashing you’ll want to check and see if the service is down.
 To do that, you can use DownDetector to see where people are currently having trouble using HBO.